onnlucky/hotel/readme.txt

 work on a repl by allowing Env to be generic and thus mutable ... think about special inherited task local *Env* of sorts, for stdout, error modes, etc ... ? yes, for dynamically scoped stuff

-tlArgsAt -> tlArgsGet ... like a list tlListGet we do the "get field and dispatch" a lot in a lot of places ... dry it up
+we do the "get field and dispatch" a lot in a lot of places ... dry it up

 add send as code primitive: target, msg, args, instead of _object_send